Stationary coalescing walks on the lattice: Main results

-After establishing all these nice properties of the bi-infinite trajectories, we show that in the case of almost sure coalescence, none of these properties need to hold.
-We do this by constructing an example in $\Z^2$ using a classical cutting and stacking construction, which were initiated by \citet{MR0247028}.
+} \begin{theorem} The \biinfinite{} trajectories form a measure-preserving $\Z$-system $(\specialpts,\mathcal{F}_{\alpha},\Prob_{\alpha},T_{\alpha})$. \end{theorem} Hence, almost surely, ergodic averages converge on all \biinfinite{} trajectories and every \biinfinite{} trajectory has an asymptotic velocity. \begin{corollary} Suppose the walks in $\mathcal{W}$ satisfy the assumptions in \Thmref{thm:dichot finish}.
+In $d = 2$, when \biinfinite{} trajectories exist, almost surely, ergodic averages converge on all walks in $\walks{}$ in that configuration, and moreover all walks have the same asymptotic velocity.
+When the $\Z^2$ system $(\W,\mathcal{F},\Prob,T)$ is ergodic, this direction is deterministic. \arjunnotes{I wonder if it is enough to say that $\walks$ do not have any loops; it seems like the line crossing assumption should be automatically satisfied since the bi-infinite trajectories have asymptotic direction.} \end{corollary} Corollary \ref{cor:biinfinite trajectories in dim 2} is a simple consequence of \Thmref{thm:measure preserving dynamical system and asym dir}, \Thmref{thm:no spec coal}, and \Corref{cor:walks that are not part of biinf}.
+Note that in general, ergodic averages do not have to have the same limit on all walks.

-\begin{thm} There exists an ergodic $\mathbb{Z}^2$ dynamical system, $(\Omega, \mathcal{F},\mathbb{P})$, where we have almost sure coalescence but almost every trajectory does not have an asymptotic direction. \end{thm}
+\begin{oldnote} In $d>2$ we do not need that the trajectories share an asymptotic direction (almost surely).
+Indeed consider that for each $(z,0,0)$ we choose that either $(z,a,b)=e_2$ for all $a,b$ or $(z,a,b)=e_3$ for all $a,b$.
+Note this this $\mathbb{Z}^3$ ergodic but not totally ergodic. \begin{remark} Suppose we have weights $(\{\w_x\}^{\Z^d},\mathcal{F},\Prob)$ and a stationary set of geodesic walks $\{\walk\}_{z \in \Z^d}$ (formed using the Damron-Hason procedure, say~\citep{MR3152744}).
+Then, if $\walk_0$ is on a bigeodesic, for any set $A \in \R$, $n^{-1} \sum_{i=1}^n \delta_{\w_{\walk_0(i)}}(A) \to \Prob_{\alpha}(\w_0 \in A)$ as $n \to \infty$ almost surely and in $L^1$. \end{remark} \end{oldnote} \begin{question} Under what conditions is the invariant measure in \Thmref{thm:measure preserving dynamical system and asym dir} ergodic?
+In the context of first- and last-passage percolation, if the walks are Busemann geodesics that form \biinfinite{} trajectories, is there some natural assumption on the weights that ensures that the invariant measure on the \biinfinite{} trajectories is ergodic? \end{question}

-\begin{rem} This example can be shown to create a first- or last-passage percolation model with geodesic walks that coalesce almost surely, but have no asymptotic direction.
-This shows that the emperical measure of weights seen on geodesics need not converge in general.
+After establishing these nice properties of the bi-infinite trajectories, we show that in the case of almost sure coalescence, none of these properties need to hold.
+We do this by building an example in $\Z^2$ using a cutting and stacking construction (cutting and stacking was initiated by \citet{MR0247028}).